 Warfarin

-NICE CKS Anticoagulation – oral: Scenario: Warfarin (last revised April 2024) BNF Treatment Summaries: oral anticoagulants BSH Guidelines on oral anticoagulation with warfarin - four edition
+NICE CKS Anticoagulation – oral: Scenario: Warfarin.
+Last revised: April 2024 BNF Treatment Summaries: oral anticoagulants BSH Guidelines Oral Anticoagulation with Warfarin - 4th Edition.
+Last revised: Oct 2016.

 Background Information